Liffey Wanderers F.C.: "Golden Era"

 Playing in the regional Leinster Senior League, then a de facto second-tier of football in Ireland, the early years of the twentieth century would see success for the Liffey's.
 The club claimed the Junior Combination Cup in the 1904–05 season, and won the Empire Cup (an All-Ireland Junior Cup) three times in-a-row between 1904 and 1906.
 Liffey's were allowed to keep the trophy to commemorate the achievement, and today it sits in FAI headquarters on permanent display.
 A member of the Cup winning side in those years was future Ireland international and Barcelona manager Patrick O'Connell, then just a teenager.

 Decline

 The club remained a junior club in the Leinster Senior League and never stepped up to senior-level in the Irish League.
 The effects of World War I, the Irish War of Independence and the Irish Civil War between 1914 and 1923 were heavily felt by clubs like Liffey's as they lost many men to enlistment, recruitment and fatalities, and so the club went into hibernation.
 Following the partition of Ireland, Liffey's were re-established in 1924.
 They kept their junior status and did not join the newly established League of Ireland in 1921.
 Liffey's were immortalised in 1922 when Irish author James Joyce mentioned the club in his epic novel Ulysses.

 Roughly around 1940, the club went dormant for a second time, only to be re-established in 1945 by former players and other aficionados of waterfront football.

+The club later amalgamated with schoolboys club Pearse Rangers to become Liffeys Pearse F.C.
+Pearse Rangers had originally been established in the 1930s and in 1960 won the FAI Junior Cup and the AUL Division 1.
+Rangers later folded only to be re-formed in 1988 as a schoolboy football club.
+The club colours chosen for Liffeys Pearse were black and white.
+The earliest record of the new entity was in 2006, where they took part in Division 1 of the Leinster Senior League.
+The newly formed team qualified for the 2008 FAI Cup and made it to the third round of the competition where they lost 2–0 to Derry City.
+The following season, Liffeys Pearse won promotion to the Leinster top tier by winning the 2008–09 Division 1A.
+The club finished eighth in the 2009–10 Leinster Senior League Senior Division.